Mantaro/mantaro-wiki/znai/commands/audio-commands.md

 # /stop {style: "api"}
-This command makes Mantaro leave the Voice-Chat and empties the queue if 50% or more of the people in the Voice-Chat vote for it. *People with DJ permissions can stop immediately*.<br>
+This command makes Mantaro leave the Voice-Chat and empties the queue if 50% or more of the people in the Voice-Chat vote for it. *People with DJ permissions can stop immediately*.

 ````tabs
 Requirements: